-(1) Audit fees include fees and expenses for the audit of the Company's financial statements and internal control over financial reporting and fees for quarterly reviews of our reports on Form 10-Q.
+- (1) Audit fees include fees and expenses for the audit of the Company's financial statements and internal control over financial reporting and fees for quarterly reviews of our reports on Form 10-Q. - (2) Audit related fees were fees and expenses for audits of our employee benefit plans. - (3) All other fees were for services provided in connection with various financing activities.